 Vermont's existing system for delivering health services, together with the health reform efforts that are being rolled out by the Department of Vermont Health Access and OneCare Vermont, provides opportunity for CHWs to provide services that support Vermonters in achieving positive health outcomes.
 While we know that CHWs are working in different sectors and roles, no consistent definition has been used and a community of CHWs has not been developed to date.
-To promote statewide understanding, support, recognition, and value of CHWs in Vermont, the partners mentioned above (Department of Health, Vermont Blueprint for Health, SASH, University of Vermont and other community agencies and organizations) have formed a group to define and promote CHWs, and to provide opportunities and resources in support of a strong and sustainable CHW workforce.
-A steering committee was formed in December 2018 and continues to meet on a regular basis.
-Subcommittees are focusing on workforce development and the development of a statewide network.
+To promote statewide understanding, support, recognition, and value of CHWs in Vermont, the partners mentioned above (Department of Health, Vermont Blueprint for Health, SASH, University of Vermont and other community agencies and organizations) have formed the Vermont Community Health Worker Steering Committee.
+The Committee continues to develop the foundation that supports a strong and sustainable workforce in Vermont.

 For more information about the state level initiative or to get involved, please contact:

 Jennifer Woolard, Chronic Disease Program Specialist, Health Promotion and Disease Prevention